Experience White Island Volcano

 White Island Rendezvous is the check-in point for the adventure.
 There is plenty of parking available directly across the road for campervans or if it looks full one of the friendly crew at White Island Tours will direct you to a side street which also provides easy parking for motorhomes.
 After checking in for the tour and collecting your boarding pass, check out PeeJays Coffee House which is part of the White Island Rendezvous Complex.
 It’s worth checking in for your trip a bit earlier than necessary just to grab a delectable bite to eat and a takeaway coffee to enjoy on the boat!

+White Island Tours operate PJIV and PJV, both vessels have been purpose-built for the tours and provides ample comfort for the 1 ½ hour journey from Whakatane to White Island.
 The majority of the volcano lies beneath the sea which means we can disembark directly into the crater complex without the need for mountain climbing!
 Equipped with hard hats and gas masks, visitors can get up close to roaring steam vents, bubbling pits of mud, hot volcanic streams and the incredible lake of steaming acid.
 The vivid hues of yellow and orange resulting from the abundant sulphur on the island make it a photographer’s dream.

 Experienced guides will lead visitors on a two-hour exploration of the inner crater, providing a fascinating commentary on the geology of the island as well as stories of attempts to mine sulphur.
 Along with volcanic and geothermal features, you will see the remains of the sulphur factory which have survived multiple eruptions since being abandoned in the 1930s.